CredentialEngine/Schema-Development/EEOMetrics/Examples/readme.md

 ## JSON-LD Examples illustrating data for Educational and Occupational Outcomes

+The following are used as examples in the QData Handbook

+- handbookSimpleExample.json
+- handbookQDataMultiDim.json
+- handbookQDataServcieDistribution.json

+hanbookMultiDim.json is drafted for inclusion as an advanced example.

 ### Examples based on PASSHE Workforce Outcomes Data
+These are older examples and may not reflect the final changes made as a result of the EEOM task group.

 Source data in the registry: https://credentialfinder.org/outcomeData/8433/PASSHE_Workforce_Outcomes_Data

 - simpler.json : Uses BNodes and no dimensions, not quite the simplest possible.